 A commercialisation (or technology transfer) office was first created at the University of Edinburgh in 1969.
 Since that time, the University has successfully commercialised the world-class intellectual property (IP) it generates, with all the intellectual, social and economic benefits that flow from that.

-The University’s commercialisation arm, Edinburgh Research and Innovation (ERI), is well established as the leading technology transfer office in Scotland and one of the most successful in the UK.
+The University’s commercialisation arm, Edinburgh Innovations (EI), is well established as the leading technology transfer office in Scotland and one of the most successful in the UK.

 Supporting business growth